-If you lose Buddhism as much as I do, you dont want to miss this!
-(And remember to subscribe for any future deals like this).
+If you love Buddhism as much as I do, you dont want to miss this.

 In case you’re wondering why these courses are free, it’s because of the pandemic and students being at home.
 Education has suddenly gone online.
-This makes it the perfect time for we Buddhism lovers to take a Buddhism online course (plus you can learn Buddhist meditation in our free guide).
+This makes it the perfect time for we Buddhism lovers to take an online course (plus you can learn Buddhist meditation in our free guide).

 1: China’s First Empires and the Rise of Buddhism [take it here]